WordPress/blogger-importer/readme.txt

 Filter - blogger_importer_congrats - Passes the list of options shown to the user when the blog is complete, options can be added or removed.

 == Changelog ==

+= 0.9 =
+* Complete rewrite to use XML files instead.

 = 0.8 =
 * Fixed issue with the authors form not showing a the list of authors for a blog